miladutton/CS50/README.md

 ## File Structure

 Each problem set is organized in its respective folder by week, with a clear naming convention for easy navigation.
-Here is an example structure: